Unix-like

-A Unix-like (sometimes referred to as UN*X, *nix or *NIX) operating system is one that behaves in a manner similar to a Unix system, although not necessarily conforming to or being certified to any version of the Single UNIX Specification.
+A Unix-like operating system (sometimes referred to as a UN*X, *nix or *NIX) is one that behaves in a manner similar to a Unix system, although not necessarily conforming to or being certified to any version of the Single UNIX Specification.
 A Unix-like application is one that behaves like the corresponding Unix command or shell.
 Although there are general philosophies for Unix design, there is no technical standard defining the term, and opinions can differ about the degree to which a particular operating system or application is Unix-like.
 Some well-known examples of Unix-like operating systems include Linux, FreeBSD and OpenBSD.
 These systems are often used on servers as well as on personal computers and other devices.
 Many popular applications, such as the Apache web server and the Bash shell, are also designed to be used on Unix-like systems.

 Definition

 The Open Group owns the UNIX trademark and administers the Single UNIX Specification, with the "UNIX" name being used as a certification mark.
-They do not approve of the construction "Unix-like", and consider it a misuse of their trademark.
+They do not approve of the construction "Unix-like" and consider it a misuse of their trademark.
 Their guidelines require "UNIX" to be presented in uppercase or otherwise distinguished from the surrounding text, strongly encourage using it as a branding adjective for a generic word such as "system", and discourage its use in hyphenated phrases.

 Other parties frequently treat "Unix" as a genericized trademark.
 Some add a wildcard character to the name to make an abbreviation like "Un*x" or "*nix", since Unix-like systems often have Unix-like names such as AIX, A/UX, HP-UX, IRIX, Linux, Minix, Ultrix, Xenix, and XNU.
 These patterns do not literally match many system names, but are still generally recognized to refer to any UNIX system, descendant, or work-alike, even those with completely dissimilar names such as Darwin/macOS, illumos/Solaris or FreeBSD.

-In 2007, Wayne R. Gray sued to dispute the status of UNIX as a trademark, but lost his case, and lost again on appeal, with the court upholding the trademark and its ownership.
+In 2007, Wayne R. Gray sued to dispute the status of UNIX as a trademark, claiming Novell did not lawfully own the trademark when they transferred it to X/Open (pointing to The SCO Group's statements which had, by then, already been deemed invalid by a court).
+He lost his case, and lost again on appeal, with the court upholding the trademark and its ownership.